 With an unsecured credit line, on the other hand, your APR and credit line amount are determined by your creditworthiness alone.

 Not all lenders serve all states.
-Before applying to a lender, check their service area to confirm that they lend to borrowers in your area.
+Before applying for a credit line, check the lender’s service area to confirm it includes your state.